 - Harm to or blockage of the fallopian tube, mostly due to inflammation of the fallopian tube (salpingitis).
 This may occur from inflammatory pelvic disease, commonly caused by sexually transmitted cancer, endometriosis, or attachment.

-- When the ovaries cease functioning and menstruation stops before age 40, predominant ovarian insufficiency (early menopause).
-Though the cause is always unclear, early menopause is associated with certain causes, including disorders of the immune system, certain genetic conditions, such as Turner syndrome or carriers of Fragile X syndrome, and treatment with radiation or chemotherapy.
+- Ovarian insufficiency (early menopause).
+When menstruation stops before 40 years.
+Though the reason for early menopause is not clear, some causes such as disorders of the immune system, genetic conditions (Turner syndrome or carriers of Fragile X syndrome), and treatment with radiation or chemotherapy.

 - Pelvic adhesions, scar tissue bands that connect organs that may develop after pelvic infection, appendicitis, endometriosis, or pelvic or abdominal surgery.

 - Cancer and its therapy.
 Certain cancers also impair female fertility, particularly reproductive cancers.
-Fertility can be impaired by both radiation and chemotherapy.
+Chemotherapy and radiotherapy also affect fertility.

 Investigations For Infertility

 Semen diagnosis, along with total physical examination, entails infertility analysis for males.
 In females with no identifiable abnormality, the analysis is considered complete.
 A PAP smear test is done to rule out other causes of infertility such as cervical cancer, sexually transmitted disease or any other problem.

 The levels of hormones help in the determination of ovulation patterns.
 To search for the reproductive organs, an x-ray and ultrasound of the abdomen may be recommended.
 Ultrasound and blood investigations evaluate the ovarian reserve (number of eggs).